lukemorton/rui/README.md

 [![Test Coverage](https://codeclimate.com/github/DrPheltRight/rui/badges/coverage.svg)](https://codeclimate.com/github/DrPheltRight/rui)

 A ruby user interface library for building your web app using a component based approach.
-The first of it's kind rui provides a DSL atop of HTML and CSS.
+The first of it's kind rui provides a new way of architecting HTML and CSS.

-Providing frontend development the abstractions they've been waiting for rui is a templating language and a CSS replacement.
+Providing frontend development the abstractions they've been waiting for, rui is a templating language and a CSS replacement.
 It enforces component based design in your ruby applications.